 - Open a terminal program (such as HyperTerminal) to interface with the unit.
-The default baud rate of the unit is 9600 baud.
-Make sure the computer’s serial port is open.
+The default baud rate of Watson sensors is 9600 baud.
+Make sure the computer’s serial port is set to the appropriate baud rate and that the port is open.

-- Power-on the unit.
-A startup message will be transmitted by the unit and will appear in the terminal window unless it has been suppressed.
+- Power-on the sensor.
+By default, a startup message will be transmitted by the Watson unit and will appear in the terminal window.
+This is the start of the “sensor initialization” phase.

-- During initialization, hit the space bar twice within close succession.
+- During sensor initialization, press the spacebar twice in close succession.

-Note: The sensor initialization time begins after the startup message is transmitted.
-Typically, this time period lasts 5 seconds, but could be as long as 127 seconds depending on your sensor.
+Note: The sensor initialization phase begins after the startup message is transmitted.
+Typically, this time period lasts about 5 seconds, but could be as long as 127 seconds – depending on your particular sensor.

-- Wait until after initialization is finished.
-At this point, command mode will be activated and the unit will accept keyboard commands.
+- Wait until after the initialization phase is finished.
+After this phase, Command Mode will be activated and the unit will accept keyboard commands.

-It can often take a few attempts to get the hang of step 5.
+It can often take a few attempts to get familiar with performing step 5.
 Repeat steps 4-6 until successful.